tfer/flowtime.js/README.md

 As time is short before PyOhio 2016, and not knowing the code I and what changes I'll want to make, I think it's best to ignore the form of the Progress Indicator for now and just create the slides I'll need for the presentation, making new slideshows every time I need to desend into levels below the top Part/Chapter slideshow.

+### Well I guess I've got more time to work on this as my talk was rejected for this year's PyOhio

+Maybe I'll submit it to PyCon as that is coming to Cleveland, (where I'm at) for the next two years!
+Anyway, I need this for my own study plans so I'll keep plugging away at is.

 ### Design thoughts

-1. go to a dotted-numbers format to 'fix' i.e. 'locate' or 'label', each slide
+1. go to a slash_separted-numbers format to 'fix' i.e. 'locate' or 'label', each slide
+  * use ft-A, ft-B, ft-C, ... as div classes to support instead of 2D ft-section, ft-page
-1. provide a separate data structure of what to take each level of the dotted-numbers-format as representing, e.g. the "Part - Chapter - Section - page" mentioned above
+1. provide a separate data structure of what to take each level of the slash_separted-numbers as representing, e.g. the "Part - Chapter - Section - page" mentioned above
+  * this seems the way to go as flowtime parses the section/page divs to form the computed dom that actually provides the presentation
 1. have a way to work on the presentation-html separtely from the flowtime-html
   * at the moment all the div's that comprise the presentation-html are lumped in with other things in the 'body'
   * as a first step, enclosing them in \<main\> \</main\> works and does not seem to effect the current behavior